In 3 months we converted our lawn into an award-winning, colorful, California- Friendly Garden!

 Our previous landscape was all lawn (see photo below).
 There was no diversity of foliage and the soil was hard clay.
-Significant runoff would occur with each watering (lawns are not good at absorbing water).
-Flooding during heavy rains was also a problem due to poor drainage.
-The resulting run-off contained fertilizers and pesticides which drained right into the Pacific ocean!
+When irrigating a significant amount of water would runoff into the gutter due to poor drainage (lawns are not good at absorbing water).
+Flooding during heavy rains was also a problem.
+The runoff contained fertilizers and pesticides which drained right into the Pacific ocean!

 Since we did not know where to begin, we hired a landscape architect, Guy Stivers (who specializes in water-friendly gardens), to design a new landscape including the irrigation and drainage systems.
 The installation was completed in just 3 months and converted our yard into a water-friendly, beautiful garden paradise (see photo below taken 3 years later in 2012).
 The landscape is now biodiverse and attracts a variety of wildlife including birds, bees and butterflies.
 We now utilize organic fertilizers and pest-control managment.
 The previous clay dirt is now a living soil filled with beneficial bacteria and insects.
 As the yard continues to mature, the soil is becoming more enriched as the organic nutrients naturally decompose.
 This in turn, provides healthy, organic nutrients to the plants and trees which allows them to grow healthy and resistant to pests.